-Ongoing input from stakeholder groups, e.g. advocacy, advisory, and commodity groups, keeps extension team plans current and relevant.
+Ongoing input from diverse stakeholder groups, e.g. advocacy, advisory, and commodity groups, keeps extension team plans current and relevant.
 Ongoing relationships with stakeholder groups such as the Agriculture Builders of Nebraska (ABN) and Family, Youth and Community Partners (FYCP), Nebraska Association of County Extension Boards (NACEB), along with listening sessions led by IANR personnel and extension board reviews of local and regional programs, ensure that critical needs are addressed.
+Engagement zone coordinators are also integral in connecting and communicating with current and prospective stakeholders.
 Continuous listening processes ensure that the plan of work is reviewed and updated regularly.
 The accuracy of team plans is verified using the following methods:

-• Extension interest groups meet regularly to assess their goals and progress made toward achieving them.
+\ Extension interest groups meet regularly to assess their goals and progress made toward achieving them.
 These interdisciplinary teams include both faculty of academic departments who understand long-term trends and faculty located in extension offices who see, on a daily basis, the needs of Nebraska residents.
-Many of these faculty members of academic departments have joint research and extension appointments and can represent fundamental as well as applied research and extension education plans.
+Many of these academic department faculty members have joint research and extension appointments and can represent fundamental as well as applied research and extension education plans.